-$^{^8}$ This is not intended to represent a legal interpretation of responsibility, but merely reflects the managerial arrangement in place at the time of this risk assessment.
+8 This is not intended to represent a legal interpretation of responsibility, but merely reflects the managerial arrangement in place at the time of this risk assessment.

 26.5 Persons nominated and trained to use fire extinguishing appliances?
-N/A Yes ✓ No Comments: Match day stewards.
+N/A Yes √ No Comments: Match day stewards.
 26.6 Persons nominated and trained to assist with evacuation, including evacuation of disabled people?
-N/A Yes ✓ No Comments: Match day stewards.
+N/A Yes 🗸 No Comments: Match day stewards.
 26.7 Appropriate liaison with fire and rescue service (i.e. by fire and rescue service crews visiting for familiarization visits)?
-N/A Yes ✓ No Comments: Familiarization visits are carried out at the discretion of the fire and rescue service.
+N/A Yes 🗸 No Comments: Familiarization visits are carried out at the discretion of the fire and rescue service.
 26.8 Routine in-house inspections of fire precautions (e.g. in the course of health and safety inspections)?
-N/A Yes ✓ No Comments: Carried out at least a day prior to any match.
+N/A Yes 🗸 No Comments: Carried out at least a day prior to any match.
 27. TRAINING AND DRILLS 27.1 Are all staff given adequate fire safety instruction and training?
-N/A Yes ✓ No More specifically: Are they trained on induction?
-N/A Yes ✓ No Are they given periodic refresher training?
-N/A Yes No Are they given additional training to cover any specific role and responsibilities?
-N/A Yes ✓ No Comments: Refresher training given prior to the commencement of each new football season.
-27.2 Does the above training and instruction provide information, instruction or training on the following: Fire risks in the premises?
-N/A Yes ✓ No
+N/A Yes 🗸 No 27.1 N/A Yes 🗸 No 27.1 training?
+N/A Yes ✓ Yes ✓ No No 27.1 training?
+More specifically: 🖂 27.1 training?
+More specifically: Are they trained on induction?
+N/A Yes 🗸 No 27.1 training?
+More specifically: Are they trained on induction?
+Are they given periodic refresher training?
+Are they given additional training to cover any specific N/A Yes ✓ Yes ✓ No No 27.1 training?
+More specifically: Are they trained on induction?
+Are they given periodic refresher training?
+Are they given additional training to cover any specific role and responsibilities?
+N/A Yes ✓ Yes ✓ No No 27.1 training?
+More specifically: Are they trained on induction?
+Are they given periodic refresher training?
+Are they given additional training to cover any specific role and responsibilities?
+Comments: Refresher training given prior to the commencement of N/A Yes ✓ Yes ✓ No No

 The fire safety measures in the building?
 N/A Yes ✓ No Action in the event of fire?
-N/A Yes ✓ No Action on hearing the fire alarm signal?
-N/A Yes 🗸 No Method of operation of manual call points?
+N/A Yes 🗸 No Action on hearing the fire alarm signal?
+N/A Yes ✓ No Method of operation of manual call points?
 N/A Yes ✓ No Location and use of fire extinguishers?
 N/A Yes ✓ No Meaning of fire safety signs?
 N/A Yes ✓ No Means for summoning the fire and rescue service?
-N/A Yes ✓ No Identity of persons nominated to assist with evacuation?
+N/A Yes ✓ No 🔙 Identity of persons nominated to assist with evacuation?
 N/A Yes ✓ No Identity of persons nominated to use fire extinguishing appliances?
 N/A Yes 🗸 No Comments: None.
 27.3 Are fire drills carried out at appropriate intervals?
 N/A Yes ✓ No Comments: None.
 27.4 When the employees of another employer work in the premises: Is their employer given appropriate information (e.g. on fire risks and fire safety measures)?
 N/A 🗸 Yes No Is it ensured that the employees are provided with adequate instructions and information?
 N/A 🗸 Yes No Comments and deficiencies observed: - 28.
 TESTING AND MAINTENANCE 28.1 Adequate maintenance of workplace?
-Yes 🗸 No Comments and deficiencies observed: None.
+Yes ✓ No Comments and deficiencies observed: None.
 28.2 Weekly testing and periodic servicing of fire detection and alarm system?
 N/A Yes 🗸 No